nprint/benchmarks/device_fingerprinting/index.md

 has_children: true
 ---

-Remote device fingerprinting tasks generally involve actively probing devices, extracting information from the response to the probes, and using the extracted information to classify the devices.
+Remote device fingerprinting tasks generally consist of actively probing devices, extracting information from the response to the probes, and using the extracted information to classify the devices.